 As housing costs continue to rise across the West, credit unions throughout the region are working with local businesses and community partners to design innovative solutions to this challenge.
-We support credit unions and their allies who are committed to alleviating the housing burdens facing their workforce – those who fall within 60 to 140 percent of the area medium income (AMI).
+We support credit unions and their allies who are committed to alleviating the housing burdens facing their workforce – those who fall within 60% to 140% of the area medium income (AMI).
 We do this in a number of ways, including:

 - Supporting credit unions with project development;